Diffusion Bonded Fluidic Manifolds

 Materials used in diffusion bonded manifolds

-Manifolds are ideal to replace multiple tubing and connections from a number of sub-systems for both liquids and gasses with a single assembly.
-Bonded manifolds also offer major advantages over traditional cross-drilled or gasket sealed manifolds.
-Bonded fluidic manifolds offer many benefits which include:
+Fluidic Manifolds are great at replacing multiple tubing and connections for a number of sub-systems for both liquids and gasses with a single component.
+Multiple layers are possible, with smooth, curved profiles to let you decide how external components can be mounted and aligned.
+Bonded manifolds offer major advantages over traditional cross-drilled or gasket sealed manifolds.
+Key benefits include:

 • Reduced assembly time and costs